 We have endless tools for measuring and pulling performance data.
 But, nothing to help analyze that data and turn it into actionable optimizations.
 It’s still an incredibly manual process.
 We’re not the only ones that believe this:

 Here is another quote from Steve Souders, a prominent thought leader in the performance space:

 I think there’s still a lot of interest in the idea of helping people turn data into actions.
 Although I think that’s a bigger conversation we could have.
 In many ways, we’re right at that cusp again today where we’re getting better and better tools for capturing metrics and monitoring our systems, especially in terms of performance.
 But what’s lacking is a conversion of that data into actions.
 Diagnosing problems and recommending actions to fix them.
 I think YSlow, and also Google’s product, page speed, have atrophied from a lack of attention these past few years.
 I think we’re gonna see a resurgence in those kinds of tools over the next two years.

 Here at Rigor, we’re always looking for ways to automate and save our users time and resources.
 This is why we are addressing this glaring hole in the Performance Optimization Cycle.
 Instead of only asking questions like:

 - What is my performance?

-- Is my performance worse or better?
+- Is my performance getting better or worse?